Quick-hit streaming service Quibi reports 1.7 million downloads in first week

 She also said 80% of people who started a show watched it through the first episode.Quibi features a large roster of A-list talent including LeBron James, Liam Hemsworth, Chance the Rapper and Reese Witherspoon.
 It was founded by Jeffrey Katzenberg and is backed by $1.8 billion from Hollywood studios and other investors.

 After the free trial, it will cost $5 a month with ads, or $8 a month without them.
-Some T-Mobile customers can get Quibi free for a year.
+Some T-Mobile (TMUS.O) customers can get Quibi free for a year.

 Some users have complained that they could not watch Quibi programming on their televisions.
 Whitman said Quibi’s engineering team was developing a feature to let users stream the Quibi app from their phones to their TVs.